HoldenLab/holdenlab.github.io/_posts/2025-11-17-GeneFrames-bacterial-timelapse.md

 I have been looking for an alternative to this product and record the results of mine and other's investigations here.
 I will keep this updated with any further developments.

 - Grace Biolabs have recently released [SecureSeal Frames](https://gracebio.com/product/secureseal-frame-620103/), a GeneFrame compatible replacement product.
 My lab have tested the prototype version of these and they work fine for *Bacillus subtilis* time lapse microsopy.
 However, at $115 for 25, they are quite pricy at 4x the cost of the old GeneFrames.
-- [iSpacers from SUNJinLab](https://www.sunjinlab.com/ispacer-selection-guide/) appear to be a compatible solution.
+- [iSpacers from SUNJinLab](https://www.sunjinlab.com/ispacer-selection-guide/) appear to be a promising solution.
 Not tested yet.
 The company said they can make custom sizes.
-Prices look more reasonable: $20 for 50, $80 for 250. *Thanks Ivan Volkov and George Churchman for finding these*
+Prices look good: [$20 for 50, $80 for 250](https://www.sunjinlab.com/product/ispacer-0-25mm/). *Thanks Ivan Volkov and George Churchman for finding these*
 - There is probably a good DIY solution.
 The key step would be to identify a suitably non-toxic double sided adhesive sheet material.
 Hobbyist die cutters or makerspace laser cutters could be used to cut the sheet.